First things first. Make sure your beds are well-prepped.

 on supporting the pollinators through the entire growing season.
 Direct-sown seeds have different needs for spacing and depth of planting depending on the variety, but all of them like good drainage and a steady supply of moisture.
 For more tips on direct sowing, read this post

-Hardening off plants is an oft-overlooked planting step that's helps to reduce transplant shock and acclimatizes plants to outdoor conditions.
-Bring seedlings outside, for a few hours at a time at first, working up to a full day.
+Hardening off indoor-grown plants is an oft-overlooked planting step that's helps to reduce transplant shock and acclimatizes plants to outdoor conditions.
+Harden off seedlings by gradually introducing them to outdoor conditions over the span of a week: Begin by setting plants in a sheltered location outdoors for just an hour or two the first day, working up to a full day by the end of the week.
 Eventually they will be sturdy enough to withstand nighttime temperatures as well, at which point they can be transplanted.
 For most plants, hardening off for around one week is sufficient.